 Feature #2816: GPU offload / optimization for update&constraits, buffer ops and multi-gpu communication

 CUDA version of SETTLE

 Initial implementation that works as a separate instance, i.e. is be able to copy coordinates and velocities to and from GPU, handle PBC, compute virial.
 The infrastructure that maintains coordinates, velocities and PBC is temporary and will be removed when it is integrated with other parts of the GPU-only loop.
-GPU version is enabled by setting the environment variable "GMX_SETTLE_GPU".TODO:
+Enabled as a part of the GPU update.TODO:

 Stand-alone module that is enabled using environment variables.